sergiocarneiro/sergiocarneiro/README.md

 ### Hi there 👋

-I've been a software engineer for 10 years, co-founded of a software company currently dedicated to the food industry.
+I've been a software engineer for +10 years, developing my own products.

-I'm also engaged in the user experience process and believe that user-centric development is the key to success.
+I'm engaged in the user experience process and believe that user-centric development is the key to success.

 Both UX and DX are very important to me.
 I value clean code and documentation, readable to everyone from all skill levels, and love to share knowledge with them.